Resources for You

 Docket Number: FDA-2011-N-0238

-The Proposed Rule for Preventive Controls as it Relates to Dairy Products Produced under the Pasteurized Milk Ordinance (PMO) NEW
+The Proposed Rule for Preventive Controls for Human Food as it Relates to Dairy Products Produced under the Pasteurized Milk Ordinance (PMO)

 PCR.1 Do facilities operating under the PMO meet the requirements of the proposed preventive controls rule?